runirudh/US-traffic-accidents/README.md

 - For categorical data this is in % change as levels change from base level.

 - Model does not have a high utility.
-McFadden R^2 is very low.
+McFadden R^2 is very low, but the following trends were observed.

 **1. Accident severity levels are high on interstate highways**